Lights Out

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Rebecca chooses to let Martin stay with her and actively protect him from Diana.
 She crosses from avoidance into confrontation, accepting responsibility for her brother's safety despite her fear., moving from reaction to action.

 The Collapse moment at 60 minutes (74% through) represents the emotional nadir.
 Here, Diana nearly kills Martin and Bret.
 Rebecca realizes they cannot win by fighting Diana—the entity is sustained by Sophie's mental illness and will never stop.
-All their efforts have failed, and her family will die unless something changes., shows the protagonist at their lowest point.
+All their efforts have failed, and her family will die unless something changes., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 64 minutes initiates the final act resolution at 79% of the runtime.
 Sophie has a moment of clarity, seeing how Diana has used her illness to hurt her children.
 She understands what must be done and chooses her children over the entity that has defined her life., demonstrating the transformation achieved throughout the journey.